How to make a capital increase in a limited company?

 Requirements of the share capital increase agreement

-Types of share capital increases
+Types of share capital increases in SL

 1. Capital increase with cash contributions: money is contributed by the new partners, plus the share premium in cases where there is one.